wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 Only three folders and three files.
 Clearly the main complexity in Android projects is the build system.

-Let’s look at what files are not included in source control by looking at _.gitignore_.
+Let's look at what files are not included in source control by looking at _.gitignore_.

 {% img blog/build-android-app-without-ide/gitignore.png alt:"gitignore file contents" width:"400" %}{: .center-image }

-So `MyApplication.iml` isn’t important.
+So `MyApplication.iml` isn't important.
 If you [Google what iml files are for](https://stackoverflow.com/questions/30737082/what-are-iml-files-in-android-studio) you will see they are used by Android Studio and can be regenerated from the configurations in `.idea/`.

-Also, `local.properties` aren’t important either, as well as `build/`.
+Also, `local.properties` aren't important either, as well as `build/`.
 What does that leave us with?
 Just the`app/` folder and some files in `.idea/` which is where IntelliJ (which Android Studio is built on) stores configuration files.

-Inside the `app` folder you’ll find two directories and three files:
+Inside the `app` folder you'll find two directories and three files:

 - `libs/`, which is empty
-- `src/`, which isn’t
+- `src/`, which isn't
 - `.gitignore`
 - `build.gradle`
 - `ProGuard`

 ProGuard helps shrink your final APK by removing unused libraries.
-You don’t need this file (it’s actually all commented out).
-The`.gitignore` is use for source control, if you didn’t know that already.
-So it’s just `src/` and `build.gradle` that are important.
+You don't need this file (it's actually all commented out).
+The`.gitignore` is use for source control, if you didn't know that already.
+So it's just `src/` and `build.gradle` that are important.

 `src/` contains your Java source code, the resources you use like layouts and configuration files, and the `AndroidManifest` which tells Android what your app is.
 And `build.gradle` tells Gradle how to convert your source into an APK using the Gradle Android plugin.

-To see all of this in action, let’s get to building our code base from the ground up, first installing the SDK, then initializing gradle, onto converting to an Android build, and finally writing the app code.
+To see all of this in action, let's get to building our code base from the ground up, first installing the SDK, then initializing gradle, onto converting to an Android build, and finally writing the app code.

 ## Get Started with the Android SDK

-For this project, you’ll need to download the Android SDK.
+For this project, you'll need to download the Android SDK.
 This is just a ZIP file.
 Go to the [normal install page](https://developer.android.com/studio/) and scroll right to the bottom at Command Line Tools.
-There you’ll find the zips which are only around 150MB.
+There you'll find the zips which are only around 150MB.
 Extract and set your `ANDROID_SDK_ROOT` environment variable to the extracted location.

-And that’s it!
+And that's it!
 Gradle should pick this up automatically.
-(Note: Gradle stores the SDK location in the `local.properties` file, which as we saw before isn’t saved to source control).
+(Note: Gradle stores the SDK location in the `local.properties` file, which as we saw before isn't saved to source control).

 ## Initialize Gradle